Vandals deface gravestones at Lisbon’s St. Anne’s Cemetery

 News of the vandalism was posted on a Lisbon community page on social media Monday morning.

-Amber Nickerson lives in Lisbon Falls and works at Angelo’s Pizzeria of Lisbon on Route 196, located around the corner from the cemetery.
-The cemetery is where she goes to take her lunch breaks.
+Amber Nickerson lives in Lisbon Falls and works at Angelo’s Pizzeria of Lisbon on Route 196 around the corner from the cemetery.
+She takes her lunch breaks at the cemetery.
 She doesn’t have family buried there, but stopped by with some stone cleaner and tried to remove the graffiti from the marble stone with a rag.

 “I walk all over this town and I take pride in living here,” she said.
 “People just think it’s crappy.
 Why would you do that somewhere where somebody was buried?”